 Detroit Casino Tidbits

-(Photos courtesy of the MGM Grand, MotorCity Casino, and JACK Detroit Casino)
+(By Steve Beauregard.
+Photos courtesy of the MGM Grand, MotorCity Casino, Visit Detroit, Greektown Casino and Caesars Windsor.)